doubleleft/hook-ruby/README.md

 end
 ```

-DL::Model's uses almost the same syntax as ActiveRecord, which you're already
+Hook::Model's uses almost the same syntax as ActiveRecord, which you're already
 familiar with.

 You will be able to use any